Common issues when connecting to Slack

 Test Slack in a browser

-If you’re using a Slack desktop app for Mac or Windows, you can test your connection to Slack by visiting your team from a browser instead.
+If you’re using a Slack desktop app for Mac or Windows, you can test your connection to Slack by visiting your workspace from a browser instead.
 If you’re still unable to connect, continue with the troubleshooting steps below.

 Check your browser settings